Luke Daniels: Forest Green Rovers

 On 14 July 2023, Daniels signed a one-year contract with League Two club Forest Green Rovers on a free transfer.
 During a 2023–24 season in which the club was relegated to the National League, ankle and quad issues restricted Daniels to 20 appearances.
 He was released when his contract expired and retired from football.

 Barrow

 Concurrent with his role as goalkeeper coach at League Two club Barrow, a role to which he was appointed in June 2024, Daniels was an unused substitute during four 2024–25-season matches, to cover for injuries.

 International career

 Daniels made his international debut with a start for England U18 in a 2–1 friendly victory over Slovenia in April 2006.
 He won two U19 caps in September and October 2006, in friendlies versus the Netherlands U19 and Austria U19.

 Coaching career

 On 28 June 2024, Daniels joined Barrow as goalkeeper coach.
+He departed the role on 27 February 2026.